Preventing fraud and fraudulent behaviour

 What we do

-GoodCorporation works with organisations to help them design, build and embed the practices and procedures needed to comply with fraud prevention legislation.
+GoodCorporation works with organisations to help them assess, design, build and embed the practices and procedures necessary to comply with fraud prevention legislation.

-We use our Framework on Preventing Fraud to help organisations evaluate their operations to identify where fraudulent practices may occur and and help build appropriate controls and mitigating procedures.
+We use our Framework on Preventing Fraud to evaluate existing operations, identify fraud risks and help design, build and embed appropriate controls and mitigating measures to ensure that an organisation has reasonable fraud prevention procedures in place.

 Contact Us